scenic555/optical/README.md

 <!-- badges: end -->

-This Package provides function that are used for Optimal Item Calibaration in computerized achievement tests
+This package provides function that are used for Optimal Item Calibaration in computerized achievement tests

 ## Installation